SeLite/SeLite.github.io/DevelopmentTools.md

 This doesn't affect Javascript code modules (accessed via `Components.utils.import( 'chrome://...', optionalScope )`) - those get loaded once only.
 If you use [Bootstrap](Bootstrap) to load your extension(s) and you modify them while debugging, browser debugger will probably not refresh them.

 #### Source of functions ####
 If you inspect a variable that refers to a function (including a function field of an object/prototype), browser debugger doesn't list `toSource()` on the function object by default.
 You have to add it to Watch pane.
-But you shouldn't need this if you apply [JavascriptEssential](JavascriptEssential) > [Avoid nameless functions](JavascriptEssential#avoid-nameless-functions).

 ### Selenium IDE settings
 When developing Selenium extensions, you'll most likely benefit from unchecking the following two options in Selenium IDE > Options > Options... > Plugins (as per [TroubleShooting](TroubleShooting) > [Loading Selenium plugins](TroubleShooting#loading_selenium_plugins)):